EOCOnline/eoconline.github.io/content/english/_index.md

       - EOC Skillset Cross-Walk -- A handy spreadsheet to organize which skills apply to your various EOC positions
       - See what software is used by EOCs -- check out our ever expanding listing!
       - What national and International standards apply to EOC software -- and does that impact your EOC?
+      - Links to other resources we've found helpful
     button:
       enable: true
       label: "See our current Resources"